chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/getting-started-istio.md

 kind create cluster
 ```

-You should see output similar to the following:
+This will return output similar to the following:
 ```
 Creating cluster "kind" ...
  ✓ Ensuring node image (kindest/node:v1.27.3) 🖼